heroku/buildpacks/README.md

 Overarching discussions about the Heroku Buildpacks project happen on GitHub in the [discussions tab of this repository](https://github.com/heroku/buildpacks/discussions).
 Feel free to open a new discussion if you have any questions, feedback or other input - we want to hear from you!

-To view and report issues that are specific to a language ecosystem, see the issue tracker links in the ["Supported Languages" section](#supported-languages).
+To view and report issues that are specific to a language ecosystem, see the issue tracker links in the [Supported Languages](#supported-languages) section below.

 ## Supported Languages